ZEISS-PiWeb/PiWeb-Api/_pages/011-restapi-general.md

 {{ site.images['info'] }} If the parameter contains lists of ids guids it needs to be surrounded by “{“ and “}”, the values within the list are separated by “,”.

 ## {{page.sections['security']}}
-The access to PiWeb database might be secured by access control settings.
+The access to PiWeb server might be secured by access control settings.
+Authentication might be Basic Authentification based on username/password credentials or Windows Authentication based on Active Directory integration.

+If PiWeb server is secured by Basic Authentication you have to pass the credentials within the HTTP Authorization header.
+The Authorization header must contain the `Basic` key word followed by base64 encoded `user:password` string:

+{% highlight http %}

+Authorization: Basic QWRtaW5pc3RyYXRvcjphZG0hbiFzdHJhdDBy

+{% endhighlight %}

 ## {{page.sections['envelope']}}
 Every response, excluding streamed data responses, consists of a response envelope which includes meta data and the data returned by the webservice.
 A typical response envelope looks as follows: